Laparoscopic Cystectomy with Ileal Conduit

 - Medicine may be given to manage pain.
 Medicines may also be given to treat or prevent an infection caused by bacteria, or to prevent nausea and vomiting.
 You may also be given medicine to decrease stomach acid or to make it easier to have a bowel movement.

 What are the risks of surgery?

-Your surgeon may need to switch to an open surgery and make a larger incision on your abdomen.
 Surgery may increase your risk for bleeding or infection.
 The stoma may become swollen or painful.
 Part of your intestine may bulge into the area around the stoma.
 Urine may leak where the ureters are connected to the section of intestine.
 You may get a kidney stone.
 Your ureters may become blocked and not empty urine.
 Your intestines may also stop working, and it may become difficult to have a bowel movement.
-You may get a blood clot in your leg or arm.
-The above conditions may become life-threatening.
+You may develop a blood clot in your leg or arm.
+Any of these conditions may become life-threatening.